The Paradox of Choice: How Wealth and Opportunity Can Empower or Stifle Potential in Families

 Generational Wealth Presents A Paradox of Choice

-Growing up in a family business, with access to significant wealth, or in a family with a recognizable family name, can provide increased choices.
 A family business might provide the teenager the choice to not pack groceries as his or her first job.
 Access to family wealth might provide the choice to not work at all in order to pursue other interests.
 Having a recognizable name or association with a famous family may open doors unavailable to others.
 These can be great advantages, but the downside of each of these opportunities is well known — entitlement, over-consumption, and taking the easy route — and all products of excessive choice.

 But, while some may experience increased choice, others may experience the opposite.
-A young person might feel pressured or obligated to devote their professional lives to the family enterprise, limiting their perception of choice.
+A young person might feel pressured or obligated to devote their professional lives to the family enterprise, thus limiting their perception of choice.
 Along with family wealth or celebrity, there might be a host of rules and expectations that limit individual choice.

 One’s Identity and Purpose Must Drive How Wealth is Used (Not the Reverse)